lambdaclass/cairo-vm_in_go/README.md

 }
 ```

-And we can also implement fiendlier versions of the functions we implemented in the previous section, that take the name of the ids variable, instead of the reference and hint ap tracking data:
+And we can also implement friendlier versions of the functions we implemented in the previous section, that take the name of the ids variable, instead of the reference and hint ap tracking data:

 ```go
 // Returns the value of an identifier as a MaybeRelocatable